physiopy/physiopy.github.io/docs/community/contributor-guide.md

 and the author.
 Remember that, as a PR Reviewer, you are guaranteeing that the changes work and integrate well with the rest of the repository, hence **you are responsible for the quality of the repository and its next version release**.
-If they don\'t integrate well, later PR reviewers might have to ask for broader changes than expected.
+If they don't integrate well, later PR reviewers might have to ask for broader changes than expected.